gruntwork-io/docs/docs/2.0/docs/library/concepts/principles/control-provider-usage.md

 Generally speaking, follow [OpenTofu recommendations](https://opentofu.org/docs/language/providers/requirements/#best-practices-for-provider-versions) regarding specifying the minimum provider version for any providers used by modules authored as part of the library.

-This recommendation is useful guidance for ensuring that the feature set used as part of modules being authored for the library are available in provider verisons end users install.
+This recommendation is useful guidance for ensuring that the feature set used as part of modules being authored for the library are available in provider versions end users install.

 You can do that by using a `required_provider` configuration block like the following: